 - 0 bits for 1 antenna port and if the higher layer parameter txConfig = codebook;

-- 4, 5, or 6 bits according to Table 7.3.1.1.2-2 for 4 antenna ports, if txConfig = codebook, ULFPTxModes is either not configured or configured to Mode2, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank, and codebookSubset;
+- 4, 5, or 6 bits according to Table 7.3.1.1.2-2 for 4 antenna ports, if txConfig = codebook, ul-FullPowerTransmission is not configured or configured to fullpowerMode2 or configured to fullpower, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank, and codebookSubset;

-- 4 or 5 bits according to Table 7.3.1.1.2-2A for 4 antenna ports, if txConfig = codebook, ULFPTxModes=Mode1, maxRank=2, transform precoder is disabled, and according to the values of higher layer parameter codebookSubset;
+- 4 or 5 bits according to Table 7.3.1.1.2-2A for 4 antenna ports, if txConfig = codebook, ul-FullPowerTransmission= fullpowerMode1, maxRank=2, transform precoder is disabled, and according to the values of higher layer parameter codebookSubset;

-- 4 or 6 bits according to Table 7.3.1.1.2-2B for 4 antenna ports, if txConfig = codebook, ULFPTxModes=Mode1, maxRank=3 or 4, transform precoder is disabled, and according to the values of higher layer parameter codebookSubset;
+- 4 or 6 bits according to Table 7.3.1.1.2-2B for 4 antenna ports, if txConfig = codebook, ul-FullPowerTransmission= fullpowerMode1, maxRank=3 or 4, transform precoder is disabled, and according to the values of higher layer parameter codebookSubset;

-- 2, 4, or 5 bits according to Table 7.3.1.1.2-3 for 4 antenna ports, if txConfig = codebook, ULFPTxModes is either not configured or configured to Mode2, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank, and codebookSubset;
+- 2, 4, or 5 bits according to Table 7.3.1.1.2-3 for 4 antenna ports, if txConfig = codebook, ul-FullPowerTransmission is not configured or configured to fullpowerMode2 or configured to fullpower, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank, and codebookSubset;

-- 3 or 4 bits according to Table 7.3.1.1.2-3A for 4 antenna ports, if txConfig = codebook, ULFPTxModes=Mode1, maxRank=1, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameter codebookSubset;
+- 3 or 4 bits according to Table 7.3.1.1.2-3A for 4 antenna ports, if txConfig = codebook, ul-FullPowerTransmission= fullpowerMode1, maxRank=1, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameter codebookSubset;

-- 2 or 4 bits according to Table7.3.1.1.2-4 for 2 antenna ports, if txConfig = codebook, ULFPTxModes is either not configured or configured to Mode2, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank and codebookSubset;
+- 2 or 4 bits according to Table7.3.1.1.2-4 for 2 antenna ports, if txConfig = codebook, ul-FullPowerTransmission is not configured or configured to fullpowerMode2 or configured to fullpower, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank and codebookSubset;

-- 2 bits according to Table 7.3.1.1.2-4A for 2 antenna ports, if txConfig = codebook, ULFPTxModes=Mode1, transform precoder is disabled, maxRank=2, and codebookSubset=nonCoherent;
+- 2 bits according to Table 7.3.1.1.2-4A for 2 antenna ports, if txConfig = codebook, ul-FullPowerTransmission= fullpowerMode1, transform precoder is disabled, maxRank=2, and codebookSubset=nonCoherent;

-- 1 or 3 bits according to Table7.3.1.1.2-5 for 2 antenna ports, if txConfig = codebook, ULFPTxModes is either not configured or configured to Mode2, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank and codebookSubset;
+- 1 or 3 bits according to Table7.3.1.1.2-5 for 2 antenna ports, if txConfig = codebook, ul-FullPowerTransmission is not configured or configured to fullpowerMode2 or configured to fullpower, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameters maxRank and codebookSubset;

-- 2 bits according to Table 7.3.1.1.2-5A for 2 antenna ports, if txConfig = codebook, ULFPTxModes=Mode1, maxRank=1, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameter codebookSubset;
+- 2 bits according to Table 7.3.1.1.2-5A for 2 antenna ports, if txConfig = codebook, ul-FullPowerTransmission= fullpowerMode1, maxRank=1, and according to whether transform precoder is enabled or disabled, and the values of higher layer parameter codebookSubset;

-For the higher layer parameter txConfig=codebook, if ULFPTxModes is configured to Mode2, maxRank is configured to be larger than 2, and at least one SRS resource with 4 antenna ports is configured in an SRS resource set with usage set to 'codebook' and an SRS resource with 2 antenna ports is indicated via SRI in the same SRS resource set, then Table 7.3.1.1.2-4 is used.
+For the higher layer parameter txConfig=codebook, if ul-FullPowerTransmission is configured to fullpowerMode2, maxRank is configured to be larger than 2, and at least one SRS resource with 4 antenna ports is configured in an SRS resource set with usage set to 'codebook' and an SRS resource with 2 antenna ports is indicated via SRI in the same SRS resource set, then Table 7.3.1.1.2-4 is used.

-For the higher layer parameter txConfig = codebook, if different SRS resources with different number of antenna ports are configured, the bitwidth is determined according to the maximum number of ports in a SRS resource among the configured SRS resources.
-If the number of ports for a configured SRS resource is less than the maximum number of ports in a SRS resource among the configured SRS resources, a number of most significant bits with value set to '0' are inserted to the field.
+For the higher layer parameter txConfig = codebook, if different SRS resources with different number of antenna ports are configured, the bitwidth is determined according to the maximum number of ports in an SRS resource among the configured SRS resources in a SRS resource set with usage set to ‘codebook’.
+If the number of ports for a configured SRS resource in the set is less than the maximum number of ports in an SRS resource among the configured SRS resources, a number of most significant bits with value set to '0' are inserted to the field.

 - Antenna ports – number of bits determined by the following